lucasdavid/grapher/README.md

 # grapher

-Note: I decided to end this project as I got in contact with [Meteor](http://meteor.com/), which contains much of the features that I attempted to achieve.
+Note: I decided to end this project as I got in contact with [Meteor](http://meteor.com/), which already contains many of the features I attempted to implement.

 ## Introduction
 RESTful APIs creator based on resource schematics.

-grapher aims at high speed development of high quality web [RESTFul APIs](https://en.wikipedia.org/wiki/Representational_state_transfer).
-The idea is to provide a automatic back-end - just like [eve-python](http://python-eve.org/) -, but without sacrificing the possibility of customization - similar to [rest-framework](http://www.django-rest-framework.org/).
+Grapher aims at high speed development of high quality web [RESTFul APIs](https://en.wikipedia.org/wiki/Representational_state_transfer).
+The idea is to provide a automatic back-end -- just like [eve-python](http://python-eve.org/) -- without sacrificing the possibility of customization -- similar to [rest-framework](http://www.django-rest-framework.org/).

-If your goal is to develop a distributed/web application, take a look at our [wiki](https://github.com/lucasdavid/grapher/wiki) to see how we can help you!
-For now, a glimpse on how is to design APIs with grapher:
+A glimpse on how is to design APIs with grapher:

 ```py
 class Book(resources.EntityResource):